FinallyCanuck/finallycanuck-2023/src/posts/2024-02-08-the-push-up-challenge-day-eight.md

 ## Workplace Mental Health
 ### Day 8: 76 push-ups

-Today’s target is 76 push-ups, for the 76% of Canadians who say they would be supportive of colleagues who may be experiencing mental illness.
+Today’s target is 76 push-ups, for the **76% of Canadians who say they would be supportive of colleagues who may be experiencing mental illness**.

 Despite this, the stigma around mental health conditions still persists.
 Three-quarters (75%) of working Canadians say they would either be reluctant to admit (48%) or would not admit (27%) to a boss or coworker that they were experiencing a mental illness.